sabiya07/sabiya07/README.md

 Hey everyone :)

-This is sabiya ,currently in  my third year of computer science and engineering ,and
+This is sabiya ,currently in  my third year of computer science and engineering

  cohort A-22 @codeforIndiafoundation.